Nonautonomous Hamiltonian Systems and Morales-Ramis Theory I. The Case $\ddot{x}=f(x,t)$: Introduction

-$H$ is an \emph{NAHS} with $1+1/2$ degree of freedom.
-It is well-known (e.g. \cite{stiefscheif}) that \eqref{NAHS} can be included as a subsystem of the Hamiltonian system with two degree of freedom given by
+$H$ is a non-autonomous Hamiltonian system with $1+1/2$ degree of freedom.
+It is well-known (e.g. \cite{stiefscheif}) that \eqref{NAHS} can be included as a subsystem of the Hamiltonian system with two degrees of freedom given by

-where $q_2$ and $p_2$ are conjugated variables, i.e. $p_2=-H+k$, where $k$ is constant, and $q_2=t$.
+where $q_2$ and $p_2$ are conjugate variables, i.e. $p_2=-H+k$, where $k$ is constant, and $q_2=t$.
 Furthermore, $p_2$ is easily seen to be the offset or counterbalancing energy of the system (\cite{stiefscheif}, \cite{Struck}).

 Also worth mentioning are some recent results on canonical transformations in the extended phase space \cite{Struck}, \cite{StruckRied1}, \cite{StruckRied2}, \cite{Tsiganov}, as well as on definitions and consequences of ``integrability'' under such circumstances or generalizations thereof, even for non-Hamiltonian systems (\cite{BD}, \cite{BDL}, \cite{GMS}, \cite{Kaushal}) which we will not delve into further at this point.